gtschieder/modify_time_kernel_module/README.md

   ## GUI
   To launch the GUI, invoke the following command in a superuser enabled prompt

   >./time_modifier_gui.c

   in the repo directory.
-This should launch a new window that bears resemblance to a "properties" window for a
+This should launch a new window that bears resemblance to a "properties" window for a file.
+  In order to use this window, first use the file selector to select the desired file.
+Upon selecting the file, the time displays should be populated.
+Now you can use the edit boxes beneath them to .
+To commit your desired changes, click the "OK" or "Apply" buttons.
+Note that the desired format for the new date is DD:MM:YYYY-HH.MM.SS.MS, and the program will reject invalid input.

   ## Command line program
+  To launch the command line, invoke the following command in a superuser enabled prompt:

+  >[REPO_PATH]/time_modifier.c [TARGET_FILE_PATH] [TYPE_TO_CHANGE] [NEW_TIME]

+  Here, [TARGET_FILE_PATH] is a fully-specified path to the file that the user wants to change, [TYPE_TO_CHANGE] is the trait to modify (where LM is last modified, DC is date changed, and DA is date accessed), and [NEW_TIME] is the new time to change the property to (expects DD:MM:YYYY-HH.MM.SS.MS format).

+  The command line input will be validated, and then it will programatically invoke the kernel module to change the user specified action.